wesleygoyette/CSI3335project/README.md

    ```

 4. **Database Setup**:
-   - Ensure you have MySQL installed and running.
+   - Ensure you have MariaDB installed and running.
    - Create a MySQL database and import the provided database schema.
-   - Update the `mysql` dictionary in the `app.py` file with your MySQL database credentials.
+   - Update the `mysql` dictionary in the `csi3335sp2024.py` file with your MySQL database credentials.

 5. **Run the Application**:
    Run the Flask application: